lviviol/Regression_1st_Trial/README.md

 * We plan to check correlation between Boxplot Actual Median Price & Predicted Price.
 Our Hypothesis is, if the correlation is positive, perhaps one idea is to select a regression model that models median instead of mean.
 (Done)
 * We plan to compare model output with full dataset and dataset without outliers.
 Purpose is to investigate outlier effect on OOB and R Square.
 We also note that the disadvantage of removing outlier is it's impact on summary and distribution of the aggregate data, resulting in a biased output.
-* We plan to research on other regression models that are more robust at modelling dataset with higher outliers
+* We plan to research on other regression models that are more robust at modelling dataset with higher outliers.
+(Huber?
+Others?)
 * We plan to include more variables into the modelling.
 * We continue to use OOB > 80% and R-Square > 0.8 as guiding criteria for verifying the model's predicted prices.
 </details>